529 Account End of Year Planning: 5 Steps to Take

 Layout canvas

 As the end of the year rapidly approaches, it’s the ideal time to invest funds for future education.
-If you have a 529 account or if you are trying to save for college expenses, then you should consider a few key actions as 2023 draws to a close.
+If you have a 529 account or if you are trying to save for college expenses, then you should consider a few key actions as the year comes to a close.
 Think of these 5 things as your annual college savings housekeeping.

 1. Maximize Gifting